mkdocs/mkdocs/docs/dev-guide/themes.md

     Defines a parent theme that this theme inherits from.
 The value should be the string name of the parent theme.
 Normal Jinja inheritance rules apply.

+    #### locale

+    Defines the ISO-639-1 (2-letter) locale/language of the theme.
+If this value is not defined in the `mkdocs_theme.yml` file and the user does not set it in `mkdocs.yml` then is will default to `en` (English).
+The value is expected to match the language used in the text provided by the theme (such a "next" and "previous" links) and should be used as the value of the `<html>` tag's `lang` attribute.
+See [Supporting theme localization/ translation](#supporting-theme-localizationtranslation) for more
+    information.

 Plugins may also define some options which allow the theme to inform a plugin about which set of plugin options it expects.
 See the documentation for any